(Please note that older articles might not render correctly in mobile view.)

 What languages are supported in forms?

-Forms can be built in any language in the form builder.
+However, you can technically build forms in any language in the form builder.
 Form content, such as page, section, and question text, will display in the language used to build the form -- i.e., if the form text is in Japanese, it will display in Japanese in the app:

 Prompts and buttons (e.g. 'Tap to enter text' and the Send button) will not be translated automatically if a form is built in a language that the app hasn't been translated into.

-ProntoForms supports right-to-left languages in forms, documents, and on the app.
+The platforms our mobile apps are built on provide some support for right-to-left languages in forms.
 If, for example, a form is built in Urdu, the form will always display in right-to-left format on the mobile device regardless of phone locale:

 Answering Questions in Forms in Multiple Languages